FLASH SALE: Get up to 15% OFF the Go Oahu Pass! Sale ends Sunday, July 21st, 2019. Follow the link to learn more.

 Note that the pass expires one year after purchase, so make sure you activate it before then.

-If you’re traveling to Oahu and are interested in visiting the included attractions, I think you should absolutely consider the Go Oahu Card.
+If you’re traveling to Oahu and are interested in visiting the included attractions, I think you should absolutely consider the Go Oahu Pass.
 If you use it on multiple attractions each day and strategically choose the more expensive options, you can save a ton of money with this pass.

 The inclusion of a premium attraction on the three, five, and seven-day passes is a great addition offering HUGE value.
 For this reason, I recommend considering at least the three-day pass if you’ll be on Oahu for five days or more.